mist64/c64ref/docs/Build.md

 ./generate upload
 ```

-It checks for changes in the working copy and won't let you upload if there are any.
+It checks for changes in the working copy and won't let you build if there are any.

 ---